web-native/docs/chtml/v1/explainer.md

 #### Isomorphic Rendering

-One thing with slots-based compostion is the promise of persistent slots - placeholders that must never really lose their place.
+Persistent slots is the promise of slots-based composition; placeholders must never really lose their place.
 This promise is easy to keep on a live DOM, as slot positions can be easily maintained - even after a slot is replaced.
 Where the challenge lies is when rendering happens on the server and has to be serialized for the browser to take over; the browser must maintain references to all slots, even those replaced on the server.

 HTML Partials addresses this by serializing slot elements as *comment nodes* with a view to recreating the original slot elements from these comments on getting to the browser.
 This way, composition is able to continue.
 Now in the browser, deleting a server-slotted element, for example, should trigger the restoration of the original slot element; changing the `template` attribute of any element should dispose off all its server-slotted elements and recompose the block from the new referenced template.